xpqz/dyalog-docs/tools/jenkins/plan21.md

 Safety: the deploy stage verifies source directories exist before deleting production content, the backup stage handles missing directories gracefully, and the rsync exclude file provides defence against accidental v21 deployment.

-On staging (github pages), v21 becomes the default version immediately upon first publish.
-On production, the root URL redirect to v21 requires a separate web server configuration change when v21 goes live.
+On staging (GitHub Pages), mike manages the root redirect via `index.html` and `versions.json` on `gh-pages`.
+Running `mike set-default latest` updates these to point to the aliased version.
+On production, the deploy stage currently only syncs version directories — the root-level redirect files are not deployed.
+This must be addressed (either by extending the deploy stage or a manual step) when v21 goes live.